-Microsoft and Amazon are working together to allow Cortana and Alexa to play together.
-That collaboration was supposed to come to fruition back in 2017, but it's still in a limited beta.
-In the meantime, Amazon isn't waiting to get onto Windows 10.
+Microsoft and Amazon have collaborated to allow Cortana and Alexa to play together.
+That collaboration was supposed to come to fruition back in 2017, and it's in an early-access preview now.
+There are other ways to get Alexa on your PC though.

 Read this: The best Alexa-enabled devices

-But what PCs will carry Alexa, and what exactly can Amazon's assistant do on your computer?
-Further, how will Alexa work when Cortana is also on board Windows 10 PCs.
+But what PCs will carry Alexa natively, and what exactly can Amazon's assistant do on your computer?
+Further, how will Alexa work when Cortana is also on board Windows 10 PCs?
 We've done the digging for you, and we've got all your answers.

 Alexa on Windows 10: The PCs

-Alexa will appear on PCs from the likes of Acer, Asus, HP and Lenovo.
-Most of the Alexa-enabled PCs will be ready for purchase by the end of the year, though Acer is ready now.
+Because for new ones, Alexa will appear on PCs natively from the likes of Acer, Asus, HP and Lenovo.
+Most of the Alexa-enabled PCs will be ready for purchase by the end of the year, though Acer was out of the gate first..

-From 21 May, Alexa is preinstalled on all Acer Spin 3 and Spin 5 models.
+Alexa is preinstalled on all Acer Spin 3 and Spin 5 models.
 If you bought either of those models before that date, you'll be able to add Alexa via a software update.
-The Spin 3 software update will roll out 23 May and the Spin 5 software update will roll out 26 May.
+Just be sure to make sure your Spin is updated to the latest software to enable Alexa.

 Alexa on Windows 10: What's Microsoft thinking?